omar546/digits_pro/README.md

 - Score tracking: The app keeps track of the user's score, displaying the number of correct and incorrect answers.
 - Time-based challenges: Users can test their speed by solving as many math problems as possible within a specific time limit.

-- "It still needs an improved design"
+- "It still needs an improved design and scoring system"

 ## Installation